mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/02-prompt-or-be-prompted.md

 **Taylor's Pivot**: Taylor Rodriguez, a 29-year-old former high school English teacher from Phoenix, saw the prompt engineering boom as their ticket out of underpaid education work.
 After eight years teaching with a master's degree but making barely $45K annually, the salary promises seemed like a dream.

-Taylor spent six months learning prompt techniques, built a portfolio of AI-generated content, and landed a "Prompt Optimization Specialist" role at a marketing agency for $85K.
+Taylor spent six months learning prompt techniques, built a portfolio of AI-generated content, and landed a 'Prompt Optimization Specialist' role at a marketing agency for $85K.
 But within a year, the agency's AI tools had improved enough that they no longer needed dedicated prompt engineers.
-Taylor's role became "AI Content Coordinator" at $60K—better than teaching, but not the career stability they'd hoped for.
+Taylor's role became 'AI Content Coordinator' at $60K—better than teaching, but not the career stability they'd hoped for.

-"I thought I was future-proofing my career," Taylor says.
-"Turns out I was just learning to use an interface that was always going to get better."
+'I thought I was future-proofing my career,' Taylor says.
+'Turns out I was just learning to use an interface that was always going to get better.'

-By December 2023, those same companies were quietly removing "Prompt Engineer" roles and folding the responsibilities into existing jobs.
+By December 2023, those same companies were quietly removing 'Prompt Engineer' roles and folding the responsibilities into existing jobs.
 By March 2024, ChatGPT could write better prompts than most prompt engineers.

-Today, in early 2025, job listings for "Prompt Engineer" are mostly from startups trying to hire technical writers for half the salary of actual engineers.⁴
+Today, in early 2025, job listings for 'Prompt Engineer' are mostly from startups trying to hire technical writers for significantly less than traditional engineering salaries.⁴

 What happened?
 The same thing that happens to every interface technology: it gets abstracted away until anyone can use it.